 Founded in 1995 as a 501(c)(3) nonprofit charitable organization, we provided both counseling and community behavioral health education services without fees.
 After 19 years, we discontinued our counseling services and began focusing entirely on behavioral health education.

-We at Ephraim Resources are focusing on educating individuals struggling with behavioral health problems, and their loved ones and other concerned people, groups and organizations wanting to be of help.
+We at Ephraim Resources are focusing on educating individuals, their loved ones and other concerned people and groups wanting to be of help.

 As a group, we view these problems and struggles from multiple perspectives.

 - As people who studied and worked in health, psychology, counseling, education and related fields and professions

 - As people who personally struggled with these problems, and are now recovering

 - As people who have loved ones who struggled or are struggling with behavioral health problems